Last Updated on 05.12.2022

 What Floating Candle Wax Is Used?

 There is an endless variety of Floating Candle waxes that all have different properties and benefits — finding one might be difficult without reading reviews before making your purchase though!
-The most common types include soy, beeswax, paraffin/parafilm (soy blend).
+The most common types include soy, beeswax, and paraffin/parafilm (soy blend).

 Floating Candle waxes also come in a variety of scents, colors, and shapes — we recommend choosing one that is made with 100% soy for the best quality!